 Dry herb vapes tend to be very convenient and minimalistic in their design and approach to vaping, offering users a lot of control over the product they choose

 Dry herb vapes are very convenient to use.
 The vaping chamber doesn’t get messy as it does with wax and concentrates, so it’s very easy to clean.
 Aside from that, there’s not much of a hassle to just...toke.
 Waxes and concentrates have a large variety that might make things complicated for some.
 So if you prefer to keep things simple, dry herb vapes are for you.
+(Buy Dry Herb Vapes)

 Dry herb vapes are more readily available in comparison to wax and oil-based vapes, though some vapes do have the option for both wax and dry herb vaping.
-The variety within dry herb vaporizers is impressive as well, with many lower-end options having some decent feature lists like variable temperature, wide chambers, etc.
+The variety within dry herb vaporizers is impressive as well, with many lower-end options having some decent feature lists like variable temperature, wide chambers, etc. Check out one of the Best Dry Herb Vapes of 2020

 Dry herb vapes tend to be quite affordable and versatile purchases and are readily available, which can’t be said about waxes/oil concentrates